germal/OpenCVB/README.md

 =========================

 1. The user interface is the documentation.
 The user interface should make it clear how the algorithm works and what parameters will tweak it.
+Not all algorithms live up to this standard but many do.

 2. There are few comments in the code.
 Documenting code is a second, parallel explanation of the algorithm.
 There is no need for a second explanation when